-The Department of English, Linguistics, and Communication is committed to:
+The Department of English and Linguistics is committed to:

 - supporting the UMW Statement of Institutional Values on Diversity and Inclusion;